ljw1004/csharpspec/csharp/expressions.md

 The `Equals` and `GetHashcode` methods on anonymous types override the methods inherited from `object`, and are defined in terms of the `Equals` and `GetHashcode` of the properties, so that two instances of the same anonymous type are equal if and only if all their properties are equal.

-A member declarator can be abbreviated to a simple name ([Type inference](expressions.md#type-inference)), a member access ([Compile-time checking of dynamic overload resolution](expressions.md#compile-time-checking-of-dynamic-overload-resolution)) or a base access ([Base access](expressions.md#base-access)).
+A member declarator can be abbreviated to a simple name ([Type inference](expressions.md#type-inference)), a member access ([Compile-time checking of dynamic overload resolution](expressions.md#compile-time-checking-of-dynamic-overload-resolution)), a base access ([Base access](expressions.md#base-access)) or a null-conditional member access (§7.7.1.1).
 This is called a ***projection initializer*** and is shorthand for a declaration of and assignment to a property with the same name.
 Specifically, member declarators of the forms
 ```csharp
 identifier
 expr.identifier